Give2Peer/g2p-client-android/README.md

 _MOOP: Matter Out Of Place._

-Adding a new item should not take more than a handful of seconds.

-The app should display items on a map around your position.

-The app should be able to **connect to multiple servers**.
-Big organizations should be able to use it privately for their internal item transfers.
+### Examples

 Karma aims to help in the following situations, for example :

 - _"I need wood scraps to fix that chair."_
 - _"I need worms to kickstart my compost."_
-- _"I lost my left glove last night."_
+- _"I lost my left glove last night !"_
 - _"Who wants the old computer taking up space in my office ?"_

+### Features

+- Adding a new item requires less than a handful of seconds.
+- Displays items on a map around your position.
+- Supports 99,9% of android devices.
+- Supports multiple servers so that you can make your own.

+### Open-source

+Free, libre, open-source software is in most aspects the best kind of software.
+Karma is and always will be _free_ as both in _free beer_ and _free speech_.

 Google